-For example, some may have general abdominal pain, while others may feel pain in a specific spot.
-People may also feel pain in the area of the rectum, just above the anus.
-This pain may feel sharp and stabbing or dull and achy.
+However, it is also possible to feel pain only in a specific spot.
+Some people may also feel pain in the rectum, just above the anus.
+This pain may feel sharp and stabbing or dull and aching.

-There are several medical conditions and temporary digestive issues that can cause colon pain.
-The sections below discuss these in more detail.
+Several medical conditions and temporary digestive issues can cause abdominal pain.

-When stool is too large or too hard, it cannot pass out of the colon and rectum comfortably.
+When stool is too large or hard, it cannot comfortably pass out of the colon and rectum.
 This can cause abdominal pain and pain near the rectum and anus.

-Sometimes, hard stools can cause tears in the lining of the anus, or anal fissures.
-This can lead to bleeding and pain with bowel movements.
+Sometimes, hard stools can cause tears in the lining of the anus, known as anal fissures.
+People with anal fissures may experience bleeding and pain with bowel movements.

-People with constipation may need more fiber in their diet.
-They can help soften the stool and allow it to pass more easily by:
+People with constipation may need to make certain dietary adjustments to help soften the stool and allow it to pass more easily.
+These include:

 - consuming high fiber fruits and vegetables

-- talking to a doctor about fiber supplements
+- talking with a doctor about fiber supplements

 Certain medications can also cause constipation.
-A person with medication-related constipation should talk with their doctor if this side effect is causing them distress.
+A person with medication-related constipation should talk with a doctor if this side effect is causing them distress.

-These fast contractions may cause abdominal pain and cramping that leads to colon pain.
+These fast contractions may cause abdominal pain and cramping.
 Loose stools may also irritate the anus, causing burning and stinging.

-Diarrhea is often short lived if a virus or food intolerance causes it.
-However, some bacteria and illnesses that cause diarrhea can be severe and may lead to dehydration.
+Diarrhea is often short-lived if a virus or food intolerance causes it.
+However, some bacteria and illnesses that cause diarrhea can be severe and potentially lead to dehydration.